jfjallid/go-bindshell/README.md

 permitlisten and permitopen can be supplied with the single value "any" or "none" to enable or disable all local and reverse forwards respectively.

+## Unit testing
+Only a few unit tests are implemented so far that focus on the parsing of certificate and pubkey permissions and on checks to allow port forwards.

+To run a unit test:

+go test -tags=portforwards